mattporritt/moodle-search_elastic/README.md

 **NOTE:** Complete all of these steps before trying to enable the Global Search functionality in Moodle.

 1. Get the code and copy/ install it to: `<moodledir>/search/engine/elastic`
+2. This plugin also depends on *local_aws* get the code from `https://github.com/catalyst/moodle-local_aws` and copy/ install it into `<moodledir>/local/aws`
-2. Run the upgrade: `sudo -u www-data php admin/cli/upgrade` **Note:** the user may be different to www-data on your system.
+3. Run the upgrade: `sudo -u www-data php admin/cli/upgrade` **Note:** the user may be different to www-data on your system.
-3. Set up the plugin in *Site administration > Plugins > Search > Manage global search* by selecting *elastic* as the search engine.
+4. Set up the plugin in *Site administration > Plugins > Search > Manage global search* by selecting *elastic* as the search engine.
-4. Configure the Elasticsearch plugin at: *Site administration > Plugins > Search > Elastic*
+5. Configure the Elasticsearch plugin at: *Site administration > Plugins > Search > Elastic*
-5. Set *hostname* and *port* of your Elasticsearch server
+6. Set *hostname* and *port* of your Elasticsearch server
-6. To create the index and populate Elasticsearch with your site's data, run this CLI script. `sudo -u www-data php search/cli/indexer.php --force`
+7. To create the index and populate Elasticsearch with your site's data, run this CLI script. `sudo -u www-data php search/cli/indexer.php --force`
-7. Enable Global search in *Site administration > Advanced features*
+8. Enable Global search in *Site administration > Advanced features*

 ## Elasticsearch Version Support
 Currently this plugin is tested to work against the following versions of Elasticsearch: